EOSIO/eosio-explorer/docs/pages/transaction-list-page.md

 # Transaction List Page

-The transaction list page contains a list of all the currently available transactions performed on the blockchain.
+The transaction list page contains a list of transactions performed on the blockchain, up to a maximum of the latest **100** transactions.
 It is also possible to search for a particular transaction or check the details of one shown on this list.

+Optionally, you can decide to change the number of transactions to display on the page to 10, 20 or 50 transactions at the bottom of this page.

 ## Transaction List